jordon-ogo/jordon-ogo.github.io/README.md

 Controls:

-  WASD - Player Movement
+* WASD - Player Movement
-  Right Mouse Click/Escape - Pause.
+* Right Mouse Click/Escape - Pause.
-  Number 1 - Bomb
+* Number 1 - Toggle Bomb
-  Number 2 - Dash
+* Number 2 - Toggle Dash
-  Interact - E
+* Interact - E

 Mechanics:

+* The world is frozen for the duration of each turn
+* Moving or waiting out the timer will set the world forward one turn
-  Walking into enemies damages them
+* Walk into enemies to damage them
+* The bomb will damage anything within it's blast radius
+* Dash over gaps, or over enemies to damage them